chicecream/mini-world/README.md

     Be careful that once you bind a variable to a data element, there's no easy way to unbind it.
-    It's recommended to use brand new lexical variables or localized variab
+    It's recommended to use brand new lexical variables or localized variables to do it.

+    Like this..

+    ```perl
+    # some vari